aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 This relationship will have to be solved numerically to get the critical diameter, since the Reynolds number and thus drag coefficient is a function of the critical diameter.
 Which is fairly straight forward and in this case I use the bounds $0.1 \cdot d_p \le d_c \le 10 \cdot d_p$ as a very broad starting point.

-[^10]: *RELEASE - A Model with Data to Predict Aerosol Rainout in Accidental Releases* pg 63

-[^11]: From White, F.M, *Viscous Fluid Flow*, McGraw-Hill, New York, 1974
-    this could be an opportunity for improvement to the RELEASE model as liquid droplets and bubbles do not experience drag in the same way as solids, due to internal flows that can dissipate energy
+<a name="fn-8"><strong>8</strong></a>: This could be an opportunity for improvement to the RELEASE model as liquid droplets and bubbles do not experience drag in the same way as solids, due to internal flows that can dissipate energy
+{: .notice }

 ```julia